 It can also be helpful to prepare a hospital bag with a comfortable robe and socks, lip balm, toiletries, and a book or magazine.

-A range of factors can affect the course of recovery, including the type of procedure, whether or not a woman starts hormonal replacement therapy, and the woman’s general medical condition.
+A range of factors can affect recovery, including the type of procedure, a person’s general health, and whether they start hormone replacement therapy after surgery.

 Typically, the recovery from a laparoscopic or robotic procedure is easier and quicker than open surgery.

 A 2020 study found that most people could return to an overall sense of mortality around 6 and a half weeks (46.3 days) after a surgery.
 However, some people may return to a sense of normality sooner or feel as though they have reached this stage.

 There are a variety of things a person can do to make their recovery more comfortable, including:

 - wearing loose and comfortable clothing following surgery

 - preparing meals in advance or asking a loved one to help with daily meals